n0l3ptr/IntroToCTFs/crypto2/README.md

 ### Question 1:

 Generate a pgp private key.
 Have 2 people sign it and then send me an encrypted message and your public key to my (mitch's) email address.
+Here is a good tutorial on the basics of pgp/gpg

 ### Question 2: